HannesOberreiter/coloss_austria_beehive/README.md

 ## Version Control

-Starting with project 2020 we are using packrat for version control.
+Starting with project 2020 we are using renv for version control.

 ## MIT Licence
 Copyright (c) 2019 Hannes Oberreiter